-- 19. Microphone Gain: Adjusts the microphone gain in the transmit and PA modes.
-This controls the gain to the extent that full talk power is available several inches away from the microphone. - 20.RF Gain: This control is used to reduce the gain of the RF (receive) amplifier under strong signal conditions.
-For maximum receiver sensitivity this control should be turn all the way to the right (clockwise). - 21.
+- 20. Microphone Gain: Adjusts the microphone gain in the transmit and PA modes.
+This controls the gain to the extent that full talk power is available several inches away from the microphone. - 21.RF Gain: This control is used to reduce the gain of the RF (receive) amplifier under strong signal conditions.
+For maximum receiver sensitivity this control should be turn all the way to the right (clockwise). - 22.
 Noise Blanker / ANL Switch: When this switch is in the NB position the noise Blanker circuits are activated.
 The Noise Blanker is very effective in eliminating repetitive pulse type noise usually associated with ignition systems.
-The ANL position activates both the Noise Blanker and Automatic Noise Limiter (ANL) Circuitry. - 22.
+The ANL position activates both the Noise Blanker and Automatic Noise Limiter (ANL) Circuitry. - 23.
 Echo Volume: Varies the volume or number of echo repetitions.
-To increase the echo volume, rotate the control clockwise. - 23.
+To increase the echo volume, rotate the control clockwise. - 24.
 Echo Delay: The Echo switch turn the echo on.
 A big advantage to this is you can turn it off and then back on with the switch without the need to adjust your volume & delay potentiometer.
-To turn the echo off simply move the switch to the middle position.
+To turn the echo off simply move the switch to the middle position. - 25.
+Fin: This is the fine control for the clarifier.
+Please refer to the function menu section for specific options related to this control.
+With the clarifier in the default mode, the fine knob would be used to fine tune your receiving frequency.
+In general this is typically on used on SSB. - 26.COA: This is the coarse control for the clarifier.
+With the clarifier in default mode, the coarse knob would be used in conjunction with the fine knob to tune in the station you communicating with.
+Both knobs increase frequency when turned clockwise and decrease when turned counter clockwise. - 27.
+Channel Selector: This control is used to select the desired transmit and receive channel.